-- (1) Any permit, including Heritage and Memorial tree removal permits, shall be approved upon evidence that the tree is dying, diseased, or dead, as confirmed by the City's Landscape Architect. - (2) Hazardous conditions.
+- 1. Any permit shall be approved upon evidence that the tree is dying, diseased, or dead. - 2.
+Hazardous conditions.
 A Protected Tree may only be pruned or removed without a permit in the circumstances listed below.
 In such circumstances, a retroactive permit including detailed photographic evidence is required. - a.
 Personal injury or property damage resulting from tree conditions is determined to be imminent by the Director. - b.
-The Protected Tree is an immediate impediment to the work of any public safety officers.
+The Protected Tree is an immediate impediment to the work of any public safety officers. - c.
+A Protected Tree that is removed in an emergency, as determined by the Director, shall be replaced in accordance with SEC 10-15.20. - 3.
+Protected trees shall not include trees planted and growing in a licensed nursery for sale or planted and grown as a part of an active commercial orchard. - 4.
+Tree removals consistent with the safety requirements defined by the FAA and the City of Hayward Executive Airport plan.